mhrafi21/backend-car-rental-reservation/README.md

 - npm Packages

 ## <span>Validation</span>
-- Mongoose: Use Mongoose as the Object Data Modeling (ODM) and validation library for MongoDB.
+- MongoDB: Use Mongoose as the Object Data Modeling (ODM) and validation library for MongoDB.
 - Zod: It's preferred for its type-safe and declarative approach to data validation in TypeScript applications, ensuring robust error handling and code reliability.

 ## <span style="font-size: 24px;">Installation</span>